SimpleStepper/TikTok-Project---1---Descriptive-Statistics-/README.md

 ## Projects
 ### TikTok Data Exploration - Google Advanced Data Analytics Project 1
 #### Project Link -
-Project background -
 This Python project is the first project in Google's Advanced Data Analytics Course.
 It focused on analyzing a dataset from TikTok containing video statistics which include metrics such as views, likes, shares, downloads, and comments.
 The goal of this project was to build a dataframe for the claims classification data.
-After the dataframe is made, the claims data was organized for further exploratory data analysis.
+After the dataframe was made, the claims data was organized for further exploratory data analysis in future projects.

 Technical Skills - Python, Pandas, NumPy